 3. Icons Make Big Chunks of Text Easy to Scan

 Adding visuals like images or icons allows you to break up all the text, which increases the ability of readers to scan your content.. and well-structured, scannable content makes internet readers happy!

 You can keep scrolling to read the step-by-step for creating icons, or you can watch me create a perfect snowflake in this video tutorial..

-Now that we know some reasons you might want to use them, let’s get on with how to create your own icons in Adobe Illustrator.
-Here’s the icon we’ll be creating:
+Now that we know some reasons you might want to use icons, let’s get on with how to create your own snowflake icon in Adobe Illustrator.
+Here’s the snowflake we’ll be creating:

 You can either make this snowflake icon a stand-alone snowflake, or you can give it a circle (or any other shape) background.